Kraken-CI/website/docs/schema.md

 ## Steps in Job

-The steps' job field defines what an agent should executed.
-Each step has indicated tool that is directly executing it.
+The steps field of the job defines what an agent should execute.
+Each step has an indicated tool that directly executes it.
 Steps are executed in the same order as they are defined.

 Common step fields: